Dateline: Kuala Lumpur, Malaysia

 Hopefully, you made the decision to go offshore to increase your freedom, not to impress anyone or run away from a problem back home.
 The important thing is to find what fits you.
 If you’re from the US and want to be a digital nomad in Mexico, what’s wrong with that?

 Does it fit you?
 If yes, then go for it.

 Which brings me to my final suggestion, which is to ask yourself exactly why you want to go offshore.
 Is it to enjoy a more laid back culture?
 Or do you want lower taxes?
 Maybe you’re looking for the perfect place to run your online business.
 Or perhaps you want to start a business on the ground, catering to locals.
 Is your choice guided by a desire to invest in foreign real estate, or to enjoy the best offshore banking available?

 Chances are, it’s probably a combination of factors.
 But if you don’t know the answer to the question of why you want to go offshore, it will be difficult to figure out where you want to go.

-And being lonely as a digital nomad may be the last of your worries.
+If that’s the case, being lonely as a digital nomad may be the last of your worries.

 However, if you do know what you want and understand how going offshore will specifically help you and your business, then you are on the right path.

-Plus, don’t feel like being a digital nomad means you have to be lonely.
+Plus, don’t feel like being a digital nomad automatically means you have to be lonely.
 Choose the mindset that says that there are more than enough ways in this information age to connect and live a life of abundance traveling the world and going where you’re treated best.